 Laxmisagar is named after the lake/pond beside Chintamani Temple.
 A manmade pond with the name’ Laxmisagar’ was created by King Chodagangadeva in the name of one of his Queen Laxmivati.
 Legend says that the locality’s name has been derived its name from the tragic love story of a young girl called Laxmi and her boyfriend Sagar who lived in that locality centuries ago.
 As a matter of fact, the area started from Chintamani Temple till the govt high school in Laxmisagar.

-Now called Bada pokhari, was actually three times bigger than its present size.
+Now called Bada pokhari, was actually three times bigger than its current size.

 It’s argued that Sishupalgarh fort was built by Kind Sishupal Kesari in the 3rd Century.
-Some also argues that the name is derived from the small hamlet ‘Sishupa’ located nearby.
+Some also argue that the name is derived from the tiny hamlet ‘Sishupa’ located nearby.

 With Inputs from: Taranisen Pattnaik

-Do you have any less-known yet interesting story to share about other locations in the city?
+Do you have any less-known yet interesting stories to share about other locations in the city?